Lyft passenger on the way home from airport killed in drunk driving crash in Clear Lake

 It happened in the Clear Lake area around 1 a.m. on Galveston Road near the Pineloch intersection.

-Officials told ABC13 that the passenger was texting with his wife moments before he was killed.
+Officials told ABC13 that the passenger, Billy Satterfield, was texting with his wife moments before he was killed.
 He was less than five miles from home.

+Dr. Satterfield had been employed at University of Houston-Clear Lake from 2007 until last year.

+The university issued the following statement: "Dr. Satterfield helped shape and strengthen the services provided by University of Houston-Clear Lake's Financial Aid Office and the Registrar's Office during the university's transition to a 4-year university.
+UHCL offers condolences to Dr. Satterfield's family, friends and all who knew and loved him."

 Deleon is facing intoxication manslaughter and intoxication assault charges.

-Sources say the 21-year-old told officers on scene he was pounding tequila shots at Bombshells, a bar less than seven miles from the accident scene.
+Sources say the 21-year-old told officers on scene he was pounding tequila shots at a bar just before the crash.
 Bar receipts were found in his truck.

 Sean Teare with the Harris County District Attorney's Office says investigators will be at the bar today.